Our Privacy Commitment

-- Information required to provide the level of care or service that residents/clients require and to determine the level of funding a resident/client is entitled to receive.
+- Information required to provide the level of care or service that residents/ customers require and to determine the level of funding a resident/customer is entitled to receive.
 This may include next of kin, power of attorney information, medical records and financial information

 - Nationality, cultural background and languages spoken

-- Health information, including nursing, medical, pharmacological, psychiatric and psycho-social diagnoses, illnesses, symptoms, disabilities and histories of both you, and if appropriate, family members
+- Health information, including nursing, medical, pharmacological, psychiatric and psycho-social diagnoses and histories of both you, and if appropriate, family members

 Further specific examples of personal information collected: